-Where we use positive and negative integers (including zero) to represent the exponents of prime-factor 3 in a Pythagorean tuning system -- and assuming it to be octave-equivalent so that it describes pitch-classes rather than specific pitches, and we can ignore prime-factor 2 -- this is how the standard Pythagorean tuning is notated (as an incipient "cycle of 5ths"):
+Where we use positive and negative integers (including zero) to represent the exponents of prime-factor 3 in a pythagorean tuning system -- and assuming it to be octave-equivalent so that it describes pitch-classes rather than specific pitches, and we can ignore prime-factor 2 -- this is how the standard pythagorean tuning is notated (as an incipient "chain of 5ths"):

-German musical nomenclature is quite unorthodox in including the 8th letter, H, for , so that B stands for [-5], and the b symbol is used with all 6 of the other letters but not with the letter B, as portrayed on this lattice diagram:
+The musical nomenclature of Germany and several countries in Eastern Europe (including Austria, Hungary, Czechia, Poland, Denmark, Norway, Sweden, and Finland) includes the 8th letter, H, as the nominal for , so that B stands for [-5] (notated Bb in other musical cultures), and the b symbol (or its German equivalent, the letters "es") is used with all 6 of the other letters but not with the letter B, as portrayed on this lattice diagram:

 The association of the L and s step-sizes with the progression of letters is as follows:

-The shifting of position of B from [+2] to [-5] merely alters the arrangement, without changing the basic patter of L and s.
+The shifting of position of B from [+2] to [-5] merely alters the arrangement of letters, without changing the basic pattern of L and s.

 But note that the progression from G to H is a pythagorean interval called the ditone, the equivalent of a major-3rd.
 Then the progression from H back to the first letter A, is -L, that is, a whole-tone downward.